 London Inequality Studies is a study group set up by Simon Reid-Henry (QMUL) and Sam Strong (Cambridge).
 The group meets around twice a Semester at Senate House in Bloomsbury.

 Our aim is to explore the political, philosophical and ethical dimensions of in/equality from an interdisciplinary perspective.
 By historicising and intellectually re-framing the politics of equality and inequality, the group seeks a deeper understanding of what is new, and what is old, in inequality today.

 Each meeting focuses upon a curated theme.
-As a participant it isn’t necessary to attend all of the seminars, but our hope is to build towards a discussion that spans across them.
-A list of previous themes and core readings to catch up with can be found on the blog pages and, in due course, will each have their own associated page with links, readings and commentaries.
+As a participant it isn’t necessary to attend all of the seminars, but our hope is to build towards a discussion that builds across them.
+A list of previous themes and core readings to catch up with can be found within these pages and, in due course, we hope to be able to provide a list of useful resources and commentaries.

 If you are interested in taking part please contact the organisers.
 Readings will be distributed via the list a few weeks in advance of each meeting.